CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 permalink: /about/
 ---

-Hello, my name is Ryan and I am a life long <a href="https://en.wikipedia.org/wiki/Autodidacticism" style="color:#0073e6;">autodidact</a>, and computer programmer.
+Hello, my name is Ryan and I am a life long <a href="https://en.wikipedia.org/wiki/Autodidacticism" style="color:#0073e6;">autodidact</a>, and self-taught computer programmer.
 I am also a crypto investor, esperantist, and aspiring polymath.
 If you'd like to follow my language learning progress, I would encourage you to follow me on <a href="https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64" style="color:#0073e6;">DuoLingo</a>.

 - Myers–Briggs Type Indicator: <a href="https://www.verywellmind.com/intj-introverted-intuitive-thinking-judging-2795988" style="color:#0073e6;">INTJ</a>
 - Enneagram of personality: <a href="https://enneagram.bz/en/6180d7e1-5388-4802-a80d-02205b796c53" style="color:#0073e6;">5w6</a>